Meet Our Team

 KATE HAINES, Director

 Kate is an Library Operations Manager at University of Michigan Libraries, an historian, and a longtime Blue Jays fan.
 They have completed graduate coursework at both the University of Michigan and Marshall University with the hope of putting their skills into spreading the word and advocating for girls’ and women’s baseball.
-Starting as a dedicated volunteer with the IWBC, they now use their education to provide her specialized skills in regards to both sports history and archives.
-Kate has participated in many of the digital content production projects involving the IWBC, including moderating and producing the podcast Step Up to the Sport.
+Starting as a dedicated volunteer with the IWBC, they now use their education to provide specialized skills to both sports history and archives.
+Kate has participated in many of the IWBC digital content production projects, including moderating and producing the podcast Step Up to the Sport.

 DR. CATHY HEADLEY, Director